top of page

 Year Opened: 1980

-After Stanky’s playing career ended, he began a 16-year stint as manager with the Cardinals and White Sox, and after his firing mid-season in 1968, Stanky became the coach for the University of South Alabama Jaguars.
-Stanky coached the Jags for over a decade, where he led the program to seven regional appearances and four conference championships.
+After his playing career ended, he began a 16-year stint as a manager with the Cardinals and the White Sox, and after his firing in 1968, became the head coach for South Alabama.
+Stanky would put the USA program on the map; he led the Jags for 14 seasons, compiling a 490-195-2 record, and led the program to five NCAA Regionals.

-During his time with the Jags he took two absences from the team, the first in 1977 when he was hired mid-season to be the manager of the Texas Rangers.
-He only coached one game, however, before deciding to return to Mobile to resume coaching the Jags.
-He later said he had second thoughts after taking the job, as that meant he’d be away from his beloved “adopted” hometown of Mobile – his 18-hour stint as the Rangers skipper remains the shortest tenure for any MLB manager to this day.
+During his time with the Jags he took two absences from the team, the first in 1977 when he took a job mid-season to be the manager of the Texas Rangers – he coached one game before deciding to return to Mobile to resume coaching the Jags.
+He later said he had second thoughts about taking the job, as that meant he'd be away from his adopted hometown of Mobile - his 18-hour stint as manager for the Rangers remains the shortest tenure for a Big League manager in the history of the MLB.

-The second absence from the Jags came in 1979 when Stanky retired, but as soon he saw the unveiling of the stadium that bears his name he decided to come out of retirement (in 1980) to coach the Jags for four more seasons.
+The second absence occurred in 1979 when Stanky retired, but as soon as he saw the unveiling of the stadium that bears his name in 1980, he came out of retirement where he would coach for four more seasons.

 Atmosphere 4

-Mobile is really big and spread out of town, and one could spend the entire weekend here, as there are numerous things to do for people of all ages.
-Within walking distance of the campus, you will find numerous places to eat such as Fuzzy Tacos, Mellow Mushroom, Ollie’s Mediterranean Grill (a Moroccan-themed bar and something different for the area), and Heroes Sports Bar (which has cheap drink specials).
+Mobile is really big and spread out, and one could spend the entire weekend here, as there are numerous things to do for people of all ages.
+Within walking distance of the campus, you will find numerous places to eat, such as Fuzzy Tacos, Mellow Mushroom, Ollie’s Mediterranean Grill (a Moroccan-themed bar and something different for the area), and Heroes Sports Bar (which has cheap drink specials).

-Or, if you are interested in something for kids and families, the Exploreum and the IMAX Theatre are worth checking out as well; this is a favorite spot for school field trips, and I went on many field trips there when I was younger.
-In addition, if you want to make a beach trip over the weekend, Gulf Shores and Orange Beach are each about 45 minutes away.
+If you are interested in something for kids and families, the Exploreum and IMAX Theatre are worth checking out as well.
+In addition, if you want to make a beach trip during the weekend, Gulf Shores and Orange Beach are each about 45 minutes away.

 Access 2

-Let’s face it – there is no easy way to get to campus.
-USA’s campus is located in northwest Mobile on the corner of Old Shell Road and University Boulevard.
-I’m not going to say it’s in the middle of nowhere because it’s not, it’s just that no matter which direction you are coming from you will encounter numerous red lights en route to the campus, not to mention Mobile can have horrendous traffic, so it’s best to plan for traffic delays if attending a game here.
-I-10 runs east and west about 10 miles south of campus, so that’s the main road you will use if traveling from out of town.
+There is no easy way to get to campus – USA is located in northwest Mobile on the corner of Old Shell Road and University Blvd, and no matter which direction you are coming from you will encounter numerous red lights en route to the stadium.
+Mobile can also have horrendous traffic, so it's best to plan for traffic delays.
+I-10 runs and east and west about 10 miles south of the USA, so that is the main road you will use if coming from out of town.

 Return on Investment 4